-Customer Obligation - Servicing It is a condition of your warranty that your motorhome must have an "annual" habitation service, damp and safety check and this should be carried out by an Explorer Group approved Retailer or Service Centre, in accordance with NCC guidelines.
+It is a condition of your warranty that your caravan must have an "annual" service, damp and safety check and this should be carried out by an Explorer Group Limited approved Retailer or Service Centre, in accordance with NCC guidelines.
 Proof of this will be required in the event of a warranty claim.